 Books@Work brings professor-led literature seminars to workplaces and community settings to build confidence, critical thinking, communication, collaboration and creativity.
 Over the course of 12 weeks, the group will discuss three different books.
 Through shared narratives, Books@Work encourages and nurtures work cultures rooted in trust, open dialogue and strong social connection – all critical elements of wellbeing.

-This session is FULL!
-Please contact Mary Ann to be placed on the waiting list for fall 2018.
+Group is FULL!
+Contact Mary Ann to be placed on the waiting list.

 In order to be placed on the roster, you must commit to attending at least 10 of the 12 meetings.